13 Best Paintings at the Prado Museum

 This is what Goya depicted in one of his greatest works.
 The painting of The Firing Squad of the 3rd of May is considered to be the first great contemporary work as it has no similar precedents and gave way to styles such as Romanticism.

-The painting of the 3rd of May F iring Squad inspired artists such as Picasso, who used this work as the basis for his famous Guernica.
+The painting of the 3rd of May F iring Squad inspired authors such as Picasso, who used this work as the basis for his famous Guernica.

 • Author: Francisco de Goya